-Five-star wide receiver Agiye Hall narrowed his list to seven schools in a tweet on October 11.
-The Seffner, Fla., native is one of the top recruits in the country and has narrowed his schools to most of the obvious choices.
+Alabama made the cut when Hall narrowed his list to seven schools in a since-deleted tweet back on October 11, 2019.
+The Seffner, Fla., native is one of the top recruits in the country and has focused his college decisions to most of the obvious choices.

-Ranked as the top wide receiver in the 2021 recruiting class by 247Sports composite, and second overall in the state of Florida, it is surprising he doesn’t have a single school from his home state in his top seven.
-It may also sound crazy to keep his list so long, going from 12 to seven, but he has 42 scholarship offers on the table.
+Ranked as the No. 10 wide receiver in the 2021 recruiting class by 247Sports composite, and 11th overall prospect in the state of Florida, it is surprising he didn’t have a single school from his home state in his top seven.
+That also sounds crazy considering he has at least 43 scholarship offers on the table.

 With offenses across the country leaning more on their passing attacks, talented wide receivers are more important than ever in college football recruiting.
-So it should come as no surprise that Hall is being heavily recruited by the top schools in the country.
+So it should come as no surprise that Hall has been heavily recruited by the top schools in the country.

 - Oklahoma Sooners